 Pulse Width Modulation (PWM)

-Pulse width modulation systems work by turning LED lights on and off faster than our brains can comprehend.
+Pulse width modulation systems work by turning LED lights on and off faster than our eyes can comprehend.
 By being off for about 75% of a second and on for about 25%, a dimmable LED bulb will appear to emit the equivalent of 25% its total potential brightness.

 If you’re in a room with PWM LEDs, you won’t perceive any flashing or flickering, but you will gain more specific control over your dimmability and energy usage.